-What to be wary of when using a credit card for a cash advance
+What fees and charges apply when using a credit card for a cash advance?

 Using your credit card for a cash advance should be a last resort, and if you do end up taking this path, remember the following.

 - Cash advance fee.
-Cash advance fees are charged at the time of the transaction, usually as a percentage of the total cash advance amount.
-For example, if you withdrew $1,000 on a credit card with a cash advance fee of 3%, you would immediately pay a fee of $30.
-This fee will add to the balance on your card, and increase your interest charges.
+Cash advance fees are usually charged as a percentage of the total cash advance amount.
+For example, if you withdrew $1,000 on a credit card with a cash advance fee of 3%, you would pay a fee of $30.
+This fee will add to the balance on your card and increase your interest charges.

-- Immediate interest charges.
-The high interest rates typical of cash advance transactions mean that you'll pay a premium for this service.
+- Interest charges.
+Interest applies from the day you make the cash advance transaction and quickly adds up.
 For example, if your credit card had a cash advance rate of 21.99% p.a. and you made a cash advance transaction worth $1,030 (with a 3% cash advance fee), you would be charged $18.64 for the first month you carried this debt.
 If you only paid the minimum off it each month, it would take you around 9 years to pay it off and cost a total of $1,274 in interest.

 - ATM fees.
 Some providers and third-party companies will charge an additional fee when you withdraw money from an ATM outside your provider's network.
 These charges will add to the overall cost of your cash advance.
 You may be able to avoid these fees by using an ATM that's part of your provider's network.
 For example, if you have a Westpac credit card and get cash out at a Westpac ATM.